teransarathchandra/Customer-Registration-UI/README.md

 8.Now FrontEnd Project Will Open in Browser

-Now your project will run smoothly.
+Now your project will run smoothly..